ajinkya-kulkarni/PyTextureAnalysis/README.md

 - scipy
 - opencv-python

-You can install these dependencies by first installing `Python` and then running the command: `pip install -r requirements.txt` in the terminal
+You can install these dependencies by first installing `Python` and then running the command: `pip install -r requirements.txt` in the terminal.